-Your daily commute might be over 100 miles each way, and while we may shake our heads in disbelief this is true for some people.
+Your daily commute might be over 100 miles each way, or your work-day may be spent driving a car around.
 Others have a 1 mile or less daily commute, and barely need a car.
 You have to judge your own needs, and choose accordingly.

 How often do you take a truly long trip?

 The idea that our car absolutely NEEDS 300+ mile range and a 5 minute recharge is based on our experience with gasoline cars, and the inconvenience of having to drive out of your way to find a gas station.
 With a gasoline car you cannot refuel the car at home, and therefore must refuel by finding a gas station and taking time from your day to handle refueling.
 To minimize the times we have to refuel gasoline cars, the automakers settled on the 300+ mile range as a good target.

 The 300+ mile range plus 5 minute refueling combination also allows us to take truly long distance road trips.